 Presented by Janzlean Laughinghouse, PhD, LCSW, Program Director for Addiction Recovery Services, Capital Area Human Services District

 SBIRT (Screening, Brief Intervention, Referral to Treatment): An Overview through the Lens of Harm Reduction

 SBIRT is a comprehensive, integrated, public health approach to the delivery of early intervention and treatment services for persons with substance use disorders, as well as those who are at risk of developing these disorders.
 This workshop describes the SBIRT process and supporting evidence for its effectiveness in diverse primary and behavioral healthcare settings.

-Catherine Lemieux, Margaret Champagne Womack Professor in Addictive Disorders, School of Social Work, Louisiana State University and Betsy Wilkes, LA-SBIRT Project Manager
+Presented by Catherine Lemieux, Margaret Champagne Womack Professor in Addictive Disorders, School of Social Work, Louisiana State University and Betsy Wilkes, LA-SBIRT Project Manager